kizniche/Mycodo/mycodo-manual.rst

 in the daemon log.
 Accounting for None is useful for determining if an Input is no longer acquiring measurements.

-To create a basic conditional, follow these steps, following along with the numbers in the screenshots, below:
+To create a basic conditional, follow these steps, using the numbers in the screenshots that correspond to the numbers in parentheses:

 1. Go to the ``Setup -> Functions`` select "Controller: Conditional", then click ``Add``.
 2. Next to (1), select "Measurement", then click ``Add Condition``.